-Laurel recommends shirts made from natural fibers such as cotton, hemp, mulberry silk, linen, denim, and wool.
+Laurel recommends shirts made from natural fibers such as cotton, hemp, mulberry silk, linen, denim, and non-superwashed wool.
 We allow some spandex for stretch, but there are plenty of 100% natural fiber options.

 Laurel avoids shirts made from synthetic materials (polyester, nylon) and semi-synthetic materials (rayon, modal, viscose, lyocell).